Equifax has some simple steps to help you keep your credit report healthy:

 The Equifax My Credit Alert service is no longer offered to new customers (If you’re an existing My Credit Alert customer find out more here).
 If you’re looking for a credit alert service you may consider one of our other subscription services which offer a credit alert.

-Equifax ID Basic – An identity theft protection and detection service to help you safeguard your identity.
-Get credit alerts which monitor certain changes to your Equifax credit report, identity monitoring to detect if your personal details are being traded on the dark web and Identity Guard insurance in the event you have been the victim of identity theft.
+Equifax Identity Protect – An identity theft protection and detection service to help you safeguard your identity.
+Detect if your personal details are being traded on the dark web with Identity Guard insurance in the event you have been the victim of identity theft.

-Equifax Premium – Get on top of your credit profile and protect your identity.
+Equifax Credit Protect – Get on top of your credit profile and protect your identity.
 Keep track of your Equifax credit report and Equifax score.
-You’ll get your Equifax credit report quarterly, Equifax Score monthly along with an Equifax Score Tracker and the top four contributing factors.
+You’ll get your Equifax credit report monthly, Equifax Score monthly along with an Equifax Score Tracker and the top four contributing factors.
 And then there’s credit monitoring through alerts to help protect your credit reputation.

 Free credit report - You can get a free copy of your personal Equifax credit report provided you have: